connexcs/docs/docs/creating-user-account.md

     * (Optional) From the `Groups` drop-down list, select the name of the user group whose permissions this user must have.

-      Note: You can repeat this step multiple times, if you want to associate the user with multiple user groups.
+     	You can repeat this step multiple times, if you want to associate the user with multiple user groups.

 	For more information about how to create a user group, see <link to user group topic>.

     * In the `Password` text box, enter a password that the user must use, to log into the ConnexCS Control Panel.